Skip To Content

 Larry claims to want to treat others how he would like you to be treated.
 Unfortunately those ways do not always align with the wishes of normal people.

 He may delight in a “freak book” present for Ted Danson — but that doesn’t make it a thoughtful gift.
 He may prefer to avoid social obligations and favors, but others find great meaning in them.
 His notion of fairness — Danson should be responsible for fixing the hole in the shirt David gifted him, David should pay for the dry cleaning of a klansman’s robes that he soiled — is skewed in ways that are inconsistent or objectionable.
-Even in the finale, he objected to being “squealed on” for using his phone on an airplane, and then proceeded to squeal on others.
+Even in the finale, he objects to being “squealed on” for using his phone on an airplane, and then proceeds to squeal on others.

-For almost 25 years the audience, like God during the Days of Awe, has been figuring out exactly which ledger David belongs to — in the Book of Life or Death.
+For almost 25 years the audience, like God during the Days of Awe, has been figuring out exactly which ledger David belongs to — the Book of Life or Death.

-And indeed it is Lashon Hara of character witnesses that undoes him, though, in the context of the court, it adheres to a commandment.
-No one is bearing false witness for all of Larry’s indiscretions, and yet, in the grand drama that is David’s picayune concerns, their testimony recalls the words of a different Jewish sage at the Sermon on the Mount: Judge not lest ye be judged.
-Few showing up to court to point a finger at Larry — whose behavior in the dock is notably monstrous — are blameless.
-(Yes, even Vindman was at fault for using David’s master bathroom, from where he overheard David’s far-from-perfect call.)
+And indeed it is Lashon Hara of character witnesses that undoes David, though, in the context of the court, these witnesses are adhering to a commandment.
+No one is bearing false witness for all of Larry’s indiscretions, and yet, in the grand drama that is David’s picayune concerns, their testimony recalls the words of a different Jew at the Sermon on the Mount: Judge not lest ye be judged.

 It is in the prophetic tradition, of hard truths and difficult personalities, that David has made a most strident case for a world that needs righting.
 Even in the final moments he scolds Susie for lifting the window shade on an airplane, exposing her row-mates to an unwanted glare.
 Though he may not have learned his lesson, in 12 seasons David’s ways have served to instruct as well as to implicate.
 For that, and maybe that alone, is he guilty.